AD-Things/AD-Things/readme.md

 ### 📌 Featured Project

-💞 **[Love in Sync](https://github.com/EternallyAD/LoveInSync)**: A special app we created to listen to music and watch videos together—because no distance can separate our hearts. 💫
+💞 Love and Togetherness 💫

 ---